alexa-games/skill-flow-builder/docs/set-up-skill-flow-builder-as-a-developer/troubleshoot-setup.md

 Alternatively, if you installed the Skill Flow Builder CLI globally, complete the following procedure.

-- Open a command prompt, and enter the following command, and then replace {SFB}
-with the full path.
+- Open a command prompt, and enter the following command, and then replace {SFB} with the full path.
+(You can find where `alexa-sfb` is installed by running `which alexa-sfb` in the command line)

 ```sh
 npm --global upgrade {SFB}/lib/moduleSrc/alexa-sfb